Argument VIII

 Our Response:

-This brand of human reasoning is based on the belief that it is better for an unbeliever to work on the Sabbath than for a a believer to do so.
-However, God makes no such distinction.
+This brand of human reasoning is based on the belief that it is better for an unbeliever to work on the Sabbath than for a believer to do so.
+The problem with this assertion is that God makes no such distinction.
 His prohibition against work on the Sabbath pertained to both (Ex.
 20:10).
-Furthermore, He specifically forbid His people from acquiring or preparing their food on the Sabbath as well as leaving their spiritual community on the Sabbath to acquire their meals (Ex.
-16:29).

-Inviting brethren to one's home on the Sabbath does not violate God's law.
+However, inviting brethren to one's home on the Sabbath does not violate God's law.
 Even Jesus accepted such invitations (Lk.
 14).
-And contrary to the reasoning of the UCG, hosting a Sabbath meal in your home can absolutely be done without profaning God's day.
-However, going to a restaurant can only be achieved by seeking out those who trample all over this holy time.
-Without them, you can't possibly engage in this behavior.
+And contrary to the thinking of the UCG, hosting a Sabbath meal in your home can absolutely be done without profaning God's day—going to a restaurant can’t.
+In order to engage in this activity the Sabbath has to be violated.
+Without that sin the restaurant would not operate on holy time.

 Counter Argument